Guided Tours and Visiting

 Personal photography without flash is allowed throughout the Village.
 Tripods are not allowed inside historic buildings.
 View our Photography Policy for more information.

 We strive to make the Village welcoming to all visitors.
 However, due to the historic character of the Village, accessibility is limited.
 Buildings with ramp access to the first floor include the Creamery Café, Carriage House, Dwelling House Chapel, Hubbard Education Center, Infirmary, Laundry, School House, and Syrup Shop.
-Handicap-accessible restrooms are located in the Hubbard Education Center.
+Wheelchair-accessible restrooms are located in the Hubbard Education Center.
 Guests with mobility issues should inquire at the Museum Store regarding discounted admission.

 Canterbury Shaker Village is located 20 minutes north of Concord, New Hampshire, 60 minutes west of Portsmouth, New Hampshire, and approximately 90 minutes north of Boston, Massachusetts.